khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 ---
 # Important Note about placing tags

+Tags can nest
-Tags can nest, so be sure to close them in the right order
+Be sure to close them in the right order!

 ```html
 <first_tag>